InfoSecInnovations/concierge/README.md

 Run Shiny for Python VSCode extension from `concierge_shiny/app.py`.

 At the time of writing we have noticed an issue where the VSCode browser window doesn't automatically refresh and you have to copy/paste the URL from the console into it.
-Do this is after seeing the log `Application startup complete.` you still don't see anything in the VSCode browser.
+Do this if after seeing the log `Application startup complete.` you still don't see anything in the VSCode browser.

 You can also access the URL by pasting it into another browser.